Tracker role-based permissioning

 I gave the "Redmine Tracker Control" a shot but it crashed my 2.2.x installation.

-#29 Updated by Lázaro Hermoso about 3 years ago
+#29 Updated by Lázaro Hermoso over 3 years ago

 - File Issues Visibility.JPG added